 You know how you can get pruny after spending too much time in the pool or bath?
 Well, just think of what that's doing to your nails at the same time.
 Being submerged in water for a significant amount of time can result in moisture seeping in beneath the surface of the polish, which can cause peeling and flaking prematurely.

-Dr. Lombardi says that although nails are firm to the touch, they are "actually made of several layers that have the ability to absorb water.
+Dermatologist and founder of the Skin Cancer and Cosmetic Surgery Center of New Jersey (SCCSNJ) Adriana Lombardi, MD, says that although nails are firm to the touch, they are "actually made of several layers that can absorb water.
 Submerging your hands in water or taking long, hot baths can make the nails expand as they absorb the water."
 Then, when they dry, they contract.
 The expanding and contracting can cause the chipping of your polish.

 Let Them Dry Properly